 The private concierge service, associated with the Butler floor, is on hand to share unrivaled knowledge of all things Athens-related.
-The team has an impressive network of contacts and enriching experiences, from organizing special event tickets, and private city tours via limousine or helicopter, to accessing exclusive art collections and bespoke dinners served against the backdrop of the Acropolis.
+The team has an impressive network of contacts and enriching experiences, from organizing special event tickets and private city tours via limousine or helicopter to accessing exclusive art collections and bespoke dinners served against the backdrop of the Acropolis.

 3. King George, a Luxury Collection Hotel, Athens

 Located in the center of Athens since 1930, King George , a Luxury Collection Hotel, Athens represents the absolute essence of a fascinating boutique hotel.
-This is a Marriott Bonvoy Rewards Category 7 hotel so you can spend and earn your loyalty points here.
+This is a Marriott Bonvoy Rewards Category 7 hotel, so you can spend and earn your loyalty points here.

 The hotel features 102 rooms and suites and incomparable views of the Parthenon.
 Rooms and suites are surrounded by eclectic furnishings and the warmth of the finest quality natural wood floors.

-Accessed via private elevator, the ninth-floor Penthouse Suite comprises a private outdoor pool overlooking the famed Acropolis.
+Accessed via a private elevator, the ninth-floor Penthouse Suite comprises a private outdoor pool overlooking the famed Acropolis.